Chapter 12: Ruling Ourselves

 Now they can take power.
 They can now take possession of their lost inheritance.
 They can now force the old elite to give back to each his rightful share in the land and resources of the planet on which he was born.
 And this rightful share must be protected by an immutible manifesto, which must be binding on all humanity.

 But why land?
 The power that drives all the economies of the world today is capital.
 It is the essence of wealth and power.
 Why then do I see land as the future basis for personal wealth and security?
 Wealth is the measure of human needs and desires.
 There is only one fundamental mechanism that produces wealth.
 That is the application of human labour to land.
 Work of itself cannot produce our needs of life.
 Move mankind to a barren planet and neither his millennia of accumulated knowledge nor any amount of desperate labour will earn him salvation from almost instant starvation.
-It is therefore dangerous and immoral for any elite minority to sever or restrict any individual's direct use to his fair share of the natural environment to turn his labour into his needs of life.
+It is therefore dangerous and immoral for any elite minority to sever or restrict any individual's direct use of his fair share of the natural environment to turn his labour into his needs of life.

 Capital is a well-engineered illusion.
 Real wealth - the needs and luxuries of human life - is generated only by applying labour to land.
 The greatest costs over the lifetime of most people in the world today are those of a tiny piece of land with a house upon it and the food, clothing and fuel they consume - all of which come from land.
 A substantial proportion of the costs of any enterprise is that for the office or factory space within which it conducts its business and the materials and energy it uses - the space and substances of land.